 - Using images that look great, whether the display is large or small

-- Using thumbnails that best represent the video content you are sharing
+- Adding a thumbnail that best represents the video content you're sharing

-If you have an individual channel, you do not necessarily have to be consistent and can experiment more with a range of styles until you find one that fits the content you are creating.
+If you have a personal channel, you don't necessarily have to be consistent and can experiment more with a range of styles until you find one that best fits the content you're creating.

 YouTube Channel Art Size

-Another important static image for your YouTube channel is your channel art, also called a YouTube banner.
+Another important static image for your YouTube channel, is your channel art, also called a YouTube banner or cover photo.
 As the main piece of art on your channel’s homepage, it’s vital that your channel art is eye-catching and uses high-quality images or design elements.

-The YouTube Channel Art is the first thing your profile visitors will look at once they land on your profile.
-Ensuring that the banner looks clean and professional will make your channel look more inviting overall and persuade people to find out more and click on your videos.
+The YouTube channel art is the first thing your profile visitors will look at once they land on your channel.
+Ensuring the banner looks clean and professional will make your channel look more inviting overall and persuade people to find out more and click on your videos.

-The minimum dimension for upload should be 2048 pixels wide x 1152 pixels tall, with an aspect ratio of 16:9.
+The minimum dimensions for upload are 2048 pixels wide x 1152 pixels tall, with an aspect ratio of 16:9.
 The maximum file size allowed is 6MB.

-- It’s essential to keep in mind that your banner will be displayed at different widths depending on which device someone views it.
-That is why you need to choose a design that would look great, no matter on which device people view it from.
+- It’s essential to keep in mind that your banner will be displayed at different widths depending on what kind of device the viewer is using.
+That's why you need to choose a design that will look great, no matter which device people view it on.

-- Try to make your profile picture and background color in your YouTube Channel Art match well with one another.
+- Try making your profile picture and background color in your YouTube channel art match well.

-Sometimes having a profile picture using a bright color that contrasts with the cover image might look great as long as you manage to keep a well-balanced color saturation and color scheme.
+Sometimes having a profile picture using a bright color that contrasts with the cover image might look great as long as you maintain well-balanced color saturation and color scheme.

-An easy way to resize the images is using your computer's image editor.
-For instance, Apple computers have the Preview option and Windows has the Microsoft Photos option, which can help you resize your images simply.
+An easy way to resize the images for your banner is using your computer's image editor.
+For instance, Apple computers have the Preview, and Windows machines have the Microsoft Photos option.
+Either of these can help you resize your images simply and quickly.

 YouTube Profile Picture Size

 Finally, you’ll need to create a YouTube Profile Picture.
-It is also known as the channel logo.
-This is the circular icon that displays on your channel homepage.
-It shows up next to your channel name under your videos, and next to your name in your subscribers’ sidebar of subscribed channels as well.
+This is also known as the channel logo.
+It's the circular icon that displays on your channel homepage and shows up next to your channel name under your videos.

 As you can see, the profile image will be shown in various places.
-It will also show when you comment on your YouTube videos or videos of others on YouTube.
-Since it is the first thing people see before clicking on your profile, the profile picture serves as an “intro” to your profile.
+It will also show when you comment on YouTube videos.
+Since it's the first thing people see before clicking on your profile, the profile picture serves as an “intro” to your profile.

-The profile image you use should also integrate well into the overall design.
+Your profile image should integrate well into the overall design.

 If you manage a company profile and need to use your logo inside the profile picture, ensure that the logo you have works well with the circular crop.

-The ideal size for the YouTube profile photo is 800 pixels wide x 800 pixels tall.
-As mentioned earlier, it will display as a circle with those dimensions rather than a square.
+The ideal size for a YouTube profile photo is 800 pixels wide x 800 pixels tall.
+As mentioned earlier, it'll display as a circle with those dimensions rather than a square.

 A JPG image file format or GIF, BMP, and PNG are the allowed file formats.
-However, animated GIFs at the moment are not allowed.
+However, animated GIFs are not supported at the moment.

-Like other social media channels, the profile picture will cover the left-hand corner of your cover image on the desktop.
-This, however, is not the case if visitors use a mobile phone to check your profile.
-The profile photo will not cover any part of your banner on mobile.
+Like other social media channels, the profile picture will cover the bottom left-hand corner of your cover image on a desktop.
+This, however, is not the case if visitors use a mobile phone to check your profile – the profile photo will not cover any part of your banner on mobile.

-Instead, it is placed in the left-hand corner and right below your banner image.
+Instead, it's placed in the left-hand corner and directly below your banner image.

-Ideally, you want people to remember and identify your channel from just glancing at your icon.
+Ideally, you want people to remember and identify your channel by glancing at your icon.
 Another thing to keep an eye on is that your icon should be centered.
 Try not to include critical graphic elements in the corner.
 Otherwise, they might get cropped out.

 The good news is you don’t have to create an image from scratch.
-With the help of Vectornator, you can bring your ideas to life without having to develop any new design skills.
+With the help of Vectornator, you can bring your ideas to life without developing any new design skills.

-Now that you know all the tips and “tricks” how to create a beautiful thumbnail image, as well as a profile photo and cover image, it is time to make all of them:
+Now that you know all the tips and “tricks” on how to create a perfect thumbnail image, profile photo, and cover image, it's time to make all of them:

 - Go well with one another

-As you may know, different interface elements can interfere with one another at times.
-So, just like a painter steps away from the painting to take a better look at the whole picture, it is essential to “step away” and make sure that all the images you use go well with one another.
+As you may know, different interface elements can sometimes interfere with one another.
+So, just like a painter steps away from the painting to take a better look at the whole picture, it is essential to “step away” and ensure that all the images you use go well with one another.

 - Go well with the overall strategy

-Another thing that should not be overlooked is making sure that the images go well with the graphic design, theme, or visual strategy you've created.
+Another thing that you shouldn't overlook is making sure that the images go well with the graphic design, theme, or visual strategy you've created.

-Once you are happy with the final result, you can go ahead and make sure all the sizes and dimensions are used correctly.
+Once you're happy with the final results, you can go ahead and check that all the image sizes and dimensions are being used correctly.

-As discussed earlier, your YouTube channel will show the cover image, profile photo, and thumbnail in different sizes and dimensions, depending on which device you are using.
+As discussed earlier, your YouTube channel will show the cover image, profile photo, and thumbnail in different sizes and dimensions, depending on your device.

 Your profile picture and cover image will show differently on your desktop than on a tablet or a mobile phone.